Frequently Asked Questions About Growth, Thyroid, and Hormone Care

 How much does it cost?

 The initial consultation is $495.
 Ongoing care is $195 per month and includes quarterly visits and access to Dr. Pauley via email, text, or call.
-The labs and additional services are priced separately, or you can use your insurance.
-We also offer a Growth membership, which also includes bone ages at the time of the visit.
+Labs and additional services are priced separately, or you can use your insurance.

 What if I only want one visit or a second opinion?